Leopard: Distribution and habitat

+In Pakistan's Galyat region, 18–24 individuals were estimated in 2017.
+Leopards abide across the country, with highest density in a 4543 km2 tract in northern Pakistan.

-In Sri Lanka, leopards were recorded in Yala National Park and in unprotected forest patches, tea estates, grasslands, home gardens, pine and eucalyptus plantations.
+In Sri Lanka, the leopard was recorded in Yala National Park and in unprotected forest patches, tea estates, grasslands, home gardens, pine and eucalyptus plantations.

-In Myanmar, leopards were recorded for the first time by camera traps in the hill forests of Myanmar's Karen State.
-The Northern Tenasserim Forest Complex in southern Myanmar is considered a leopard stronghold.
-In Thailand, leopards are present in the Western Forest Complex, Kaeng Krachan-Kui Buri, Khlong Saeng-Khao Sok protected area complexes and in Hala Bala Wildlife Sanctuary bordering Malaysia.
-In Peninsular Malaysia, leopards are present in Belum-Temengor, Taman Negara and Endau-Rompin National Parks.

-In Laos, leopards were recorded in Nam Et-Phou Louey National Biodiversity Conservation Area and Nam Kan National Protected Area.

-In Cambodia, leopards inhabit deciduous dipterocarp forest in Phnom Prich Wildlife Sanctuary and Mondulkiri Protected Forest.

-In southern China, leopards were recorded only in the Qinling Mountains during surveys in 11 nature reserves between 2002 and 2009.
+In Myanmar, the leopard was recorded for the first time in 2017 by camera traps in the hill forests of Karen State.
+The Northern Tenasserim Forest Complex in southern Myanmar is a leopard stronghold.
+In Thailand, leopard is present in the Western Forest Complex, Kaeng Krachan-Kui Buri, Khlong Saeng-Khao Sok protected area complexes and in Hala Bala Wildlife Sanctuary bordering Malaysia.
+In Peninsular Malaysia, it is present in Belum-Temengor, Taman Negara and Endau-Rompin National Parks.
+In Laos, it was recorded in Nam Et-Phou Louey National Biodiversity Conservation Area and Nam Kan National Protected Area.
+In Cambodia, it inhabits deciduous dipterocarp forest in Phnom Prich Wildlife Sanctuary and Mondulkiri Protected Forest.
+In southern China, it was recorded in the Qinling Mountains during surveys in 11 nature reserves between 2002 and 2009.

-In Java, leopards inhabit dense tropical rainforests and dry deciduous forests at elevations from sea level to 2540 m.
-Outside protected areas, leopards were recorded in mixed agricultural land, secondary forest and production forest between 2008 and 2014.
+In Java, the leopard inhabits dense tropical rainforests and dry deciduous forests at elevations from sea level to 2540 m.
+Outside protected areas, it was were recorded in mixed agricultural land, secondary forest and production forest between 2008 and 2014.

 In the Russian Far East, it inhabits temperate coniferous forests where winter temperatures reach a low of −25 °C.